Zenic23/New-folder/README.md

-Basic code of, ho to make GUI in python.
+Basic code of, how to make GUI in python.